 100% Pure Dead Sea Bath Salt (fine grains = gentle exfoliation), Organic Lemongrass Essential Oil, Organic Ylang Ylang Essential Oil, Sweet Almond Oil, Jojoba Oil, Argan Oil, Aloe Vera

 Shop at: Amazon.

-Homemade body scrub
+Homemade body scrub for glowing skin

 When making any kind of treatment for myself (a scrub, a shampoo or a homemade conditioner, among others), I tend to simplify it as much as possible.
 Normally, I don’t make it until I happen to have all the ingredients lying around.
 It goes without saying that it was pretty much the same thing for this sea salt and thyme body scrub.
 I didn’t have to buy anything extra, it consists only of the things that already are in my kitchen: sea salt, lemon, olive oil and thyme (I used it fresh since it grows in a pot on my terrace, but you can substitute it with dry as well).